learn-co-students/dumbo-web-080618/21_this/README.md

 - Understand how we might be able to leverage `this` in JavaScript
 - When is the value of `this` set?
 When is it **NOT** set?

+### Self
+- the thing to the left of the dot
+- the receiver of the method call

 ---

 ### The 4 JS environment rules that govern `this` within functions defined using the `function` keyword